Satyam882/Advance-java/README.md

 A JSP page consists of HTML tags and JSP tags.
 The JSP pages are easier to maintain than Servlet because we can separate designing and development.
 It provides some additional features such as Expression Language, Custom Tags, etc.
  # What is Hibernate used for?
 Hibernate is an open source object relational mapping (ORM) tool that provides a framework to map object-oriented domain models to relational databases for web applications.
 Object relational mapping is based on the containerization of objects and the abstraction that provides that capacity.
+# Why Hibernate is used instead of JDBC?
+Unlike JDBC, Hibernate allows developers to write their database-driven Java applications using normal, object-oriented semantics
+# What is difference between Spring and Hibernate?
+Spring is useful for transaction management, aspect-oriented programming, and dependency injection.
+Hibernate provides Object-Relational Persistence and Query service for applications.
+Spring has a number of modules such as Spring core, Spring MVC, Spring Security, Spring JDBC & more.